prankurverma/verification_submission/task_B/README.md

 # Verification Skill Task

-Please follow the instructions to build and run the python testBench for the given verilog example using CoCoTB.
+Please follow the instructions to reproduce my setup to build and run the python testBench for the given verilog example using CoCoTB.

 ## Introduction